LeonFAM/Hearts-And-Minds-ULTIMAT/CONFIGURATION_GUIDE_EN.md

 - Gameplay experience customization

 **Note:** These parameters are in the server's GUI, but you can also modify them directly in the file to change default values.

+#### D. Trigger Configuration

+**Trigger height limitations** : All triggers now have a maximum height to prevent activation from the air :

+- **Resource zones, checkpoints and FOBs** : Limited to **50 meters** height
+- **Cities** : Limited to **100 meters** height

+These limitations prevent accidental triggers from aircraft or helicopters in flight.

+**Parameter `btc_p_trigger`** : This parameter controls whether cities activate when an aircraft or helicopter is above the zone :

+- **Enabled (1, default)** : Cities will not activate if :
+  - An aircraft is present in the trigger
+  - A helicopter flying faster than **80 km/h** is present in the trigger
+- **Disabled (0)** : Cities will activate normally, even with aircraft above

+**Technical note** : The helicopter speed limit was reduced from 190 km/h to 80 km/h in version 0.1.9 for better protection against fast overflights.

 ---